friuns2/BlackFriday-GPTs-Prompts/gpts/kickstarter-product-generator.md

 ```
 Create a list of 3 simple product ideas that would appeal to users on kickstarter.
 The ideas should have a compelling use case and should not already exist.
 Each ideas should have a cool and interesting name.
 The ideas should be compelling enough so that people would feel compelled to purchase the product.
 ```

+## Welcome Message
+1. "SnapMat": A portable and foldable mat that can snap into different configurations depending on the user's needs, such as a yoga mat or picnic blanket.

+2. "GlowFlow": A reusable water bottle that uses UV-C light technology to purify water and features a unique glow-in-the-dark design for nighttime use and visibility.

+3. "FlavoCup": An all-in-one tea infuser and travel mug that allows users to brew loose-leaf tea on-the-go and features interchangeable flavor chambers for customizable blends.

 ## Conversation